Soverance/EtherealLegends/README.md

 Ethereal Legends - An Indie Action RPG built with Unreal Engine 4 for Steam, PS4, and Xbox One.

+Ethereal Legends Module for Unreal Engine 4

 Created and Programmed by Scott McCutchen

-Ethereal Legends Module for UE4

 Soverance Studios